-- 3.3.1 The Mid-Rise Mixed-Use designation shown on Schedule C of this Secondary Plan is applicable to the lands west of Bathurst Street in the Central Square Precinct.
+3.3.1 The Mid-Rise Mixed-Use designation shown on Schedule C of this Secondary Plan is applicable to the lands west of Bathurst Street in the Central Square Precinct.
 Development in this designation shall consist of a broad mix of residential, retail, community and institutional uses in mixed use and single use buildings.
-The development will be designed and developed at a density which is supportive of the Transit Terminal and the Regional Transit Priority Network Special Study Corridor which applies to this part of Bathurst Street, while providing a transition to the established residential neighbourhood to the east. - 3.3.2 The Mid-Rise Mixed-Use designation permits all the uses identified in Policy 9.2.2.4. b. of the VOP 2010 with the exception of gas stations.
-Retail uses shall be permitted in the base/podium of all Mid-Rise Buildings and shall be subject to Policy 9.2.3, Building Types and Development Criteria of the VOP 2010 and the urban design policies of Section 4.0, Community Design of this Secondary Plan.
-In addition, transit infrastructure will be permitted.

-- 3.3.3 The Mid-Rise Mixed-Use designation permits all the building types identified in Policy 9.2.2.4.e. of the VOP 2010 with the exception of gas stations. - 3.3.4 The maximum density shall be an FSI of 5.5.
-The maximum height for all building types shall be 12 storeys.
+The development will be designed and developed at a density which is supportive of the Transit Terminal and the Regional Transit Priority

+Network Special Study Corridor which applies to this part of Bathurst Street, while providing a transition to the established residential neighbourhood to the east.

+- 3.3.2 The Mid-Rise Mixed-Use designation permits all the uses identified in Policy 9.2.2.4. b. of the VOP 2010 with the exception of gas stations.
+Retail uses shall be permitted in the base/podium of all Mid-Rise Buildings, consistent with the Retail, Service Commercial or Public Use Frontage designation shown on Schedule D. However, any new retail uses and shall be subject to Policy 9.2.3, Building Types and Development Criteria of the VOP 2010 and the urban design policies of Section 4.0, Community Design of this Secondary Plan.
+In addition, transit infrastructure will be permitted. - 3.3.3 The Mid-Rise Mixed-Use designation permits all the building types identified in Policy 9.2.2.4.e. of the VOP 2010 with the exception of gas stations. - 3.3.4 The maximum density shall be an FSI of 56.5 as shown on Schedule D. The maximum height for all building types shall be 12 storeys.
 The minimum height for all building types shall be three storeys.
 In addition, Mid-Rise Buildings are subject to the policies of Section 9.2.3.5 of the VOP 2010.